Paida-zoila/alx-system_engineering-devops/0x00-shell_basics/README.md

 The 102-tree file is a script that creates the directories welcome/, welcome/to/ and welcome/to/holberton in the current directory.

 The 103-commas file is a script that lists all the files and directories of the current directory, separated by commas.

+The holberton.mgc file is a script that can be used with the command file to detect Holberton data files.
+Holberton data files always contain the string HOLBERTON at offset 0.